stanton119/data-analysis/TFLCycles/README.md

 # TFL Cycle Analysis

-## Todo
-* Add new features to regression model
-* Add is_holiday feature
-* Add short term weather trend - in case people cycle based on yesterdays weather and not todays forcast

 ## Dataset
 The dataset counts the number of journeys made per hour in each day of 2015-2017.
 ## Findings